Hebrew Melodies: Reception

 In October 1814 Byron wrote to his fiancée Annabella Milbanke (whom he was to marry in January 1815, and was a strict Christian) on his writing on this unlikely topic.
 "It is odd enough that this should have fallen to my lot — who have been abused as an "infidel" — Augusta says they will call me a Jew next" — and indeed that came to pass in street ballads; Byron was also the butt of quips from reviewers of the Melodies such as "A young Lord is seldom the better for meddling with Jews".
 The British Review complained that "Lord Byron [...] may now be considered as poet laureate to the synagogue."
 The Courier published parodies of some of the lyrics as English Melodies.
 These included a version of The Destruction of Sennacherib adapted to a Parliamentary vote ("Oh!
 Tierney came down like a wolf on the fold / And his phalanx of voters was boasting and bold [...]"), and a personal attack on the poet based on "Sun of the Sleepless": "Son of the faithless! melancholy rat!/ Whose circling sleeve still polishes thy hat / Offering at once thyself and it to sell [...]".
 Many reviews were however positive; the Gentleman's Magazine called the verses "elegant", and they were also approved by the Edinburgh Review and the Ladies' Monthly Museum.
 The Christian Observer in August 1815 wrote "The present state of the Jewish people — expatriated — dispersed — trodden down — contemned — afforded the noble poet a very fine subject; and [...] he has not neglected to avail himself of it."

 Influence

 The poems became popular not only in England but also throughout Europe.
 In Russia translations of some of the poems were made by Mikhail Lermontov and others.
 The German poet Heinrich Heine wrote his Hebraïscher Melodien (named as a tribute to Byron's work) as the last section of his 1851 collection, Romanzero.

-Many composers wrote settings of translations of Byron's words, including Felix Mendelssohn, Fanny Mendelssohn, Robert Schumann, Max Bruch, Mily Balakirev and Modest Musorgsky.
+Many other composers wrote settings of translations of Byron's words, including Felix Mendelssohn, Fanny Mendelssohn, Robert Schumann, Max Bruch, Mily Balakirev and Modest Musorgsky.